Dan Scavino: Trump campaign (2015–2016)

-After an unsuccessful attempt to start a consulting firm, Scavino told Donald Trump's son, Eric, that he was interested in joining the elder Trump's potential presidential campaign.
+After an unsuccessful attempt to start a consulting firm, Scavino told Donald Trump's son, Eric, that he was interested in joining the elder Trump's potential presidential campaign in 2014.
 In June 2015, Scavino joined Trump's 2016 campaign.
-Prior to Trump's announcement, Scavino's assignments involved finding large donors and forming relationships with the Republican National Committee.
-His role solidified as a general aide after the announcement, going on food runs to KFC and McDonald's.
+Scavino's assignments involved finding large donors and forming relationships with the Republican National Committee.
+His role solidified as a general aide, going on food runs to KFC and McDonald's.
 By December, he specialized in posting videos to Vine.
-A video of Curtis Sliwa he posted to Twitter in December was used by Trump to justify his assertion that "thousands and thousands" of American Muslims cheered in New Jersey during the September 11 attacks.
-That month, he shared a 2012 video of Muslims protesting against a rally held by a far-right group on Twitter, falsely stating it showed Muslims in Germany rallying for ISIS.
+That month, Scavino posted a video of Curtis Sliwa claiming that dozens of American Muslims cheered during the September 11 attacks; Trump used the video and exaggerated the number of alleged participants to "thousands and thousands" of Muslims.
+Scavino additionally shared a 2012 video of Muslims protesting against a rally held by a far-right group in Germany, falsely stating it showed Muslims rallying for ISIS.

 In February 2016, Scavino became Trump's director of social media.
 He held meetings with Republican National Committee members, including Randy Evans, in an effort to earn the favor of possible delegates.
-In June, Scavino garnered controversy over an image of Hillary Clinton beside a red six-pointed star—believed by critics to be a Star of David—decrying her as the "most corrupt candidate ever".
+In June, Scavino garnered controversy over an image of Hillary Clinton beside a red six-pointed star decrying her as the "most corrupt candidate ever".
+The star was taken by some critics as an antisemitic reference to the Star of David.
 In a statement, Scavino claimed that he had found the image from a Twitter user critical of Clinton and inserted the star, believing it to be a sheriff's badge, using Microsoft Paint; according to Mic, the image was originally found on an imageboard website.
 Scavino later deleted the image and replaced the star with a circle.
 According to Politico, Trump's son-in-law Jared Kushner, the campaign manager Paul Manafort, and the communications advisor Jason Miller told Scavino to remove the post.